ene-h/Ken3S/src/site/notes/Matchups/Yun.md

 - Red parry shoulder if they like to do 123 xx Shoulder xx Activate
 - (Hard) Red parry 123 > HP > (genei activation) > MP DP xx SA3
 - Watch out for dive kick cross-up in the corner (mostly on your wake-up)
-- High connect blocked dive kick into button is usually not real (blue parry)
+- High connect blocked dive kick into button is usually not real (blue parry, or guaranteed throw)
 - Jump towards HK works well against divekicks
 	- Jump towards EX tatsu (juggle with stand MK or MP DP) is more rewarding (do the DP motion early so it has the chance to auto correct)
-	- Crouch LP > crouch LK > crouch LK xx SA3 has potential against divekicks
+	- Crouch tech (LP+LK) > crouch LK > crouch LK xx SA3 has potential against divekicks
 - Against ambiguous cross-up divekick, press throw.
 It's often too minus to accomplish anything
 - Against corner divekick mix-up, press the stick towards the corner with parry timing, if he crosses up you'll get parry, otherwise you just stand block.
 - If you block a divekick and Ken blocks with his elbow up, Yun is minus (and follow up parries will be blue parries)
+- 99% of the time, just block GJ pressure and eat the command grab...

 > [!danger]- Raw SA3 punish
 > - Far MP